patriciaferrer/multimodal_mut_signs_SBSID/README.md

 *SigProfilerExtractor* does not recognize or label SBS+ID (multimodal) signatures.
 Therefore, the extracted `179 × k` signature matrix must be separated into:

 - SBS-only signature matrix → a `96 × k` matrix containing only the SBS portion
-- ID-only signature matrix` → an `83 × k` matrix containing only the ID portion
+- ID-only signature matrix → a `83 × k` matrix containing only the ID portion

 To split the multimodal signature matrix into SBS and ID components, run: